 Sometimes Hoang just wants to go for a ride.
-Since gas costs money and it’s really never a good idea to “just drive,” I take the time to plot a route and hit some blog-worthy spots along the way.
+Since gas costs money and it’s really never a good idea to “just drive,” I take the time to plot a route and hit some CTMQ-worthy spots along the way.
 It had been a while since we drove in a northerly direction, so off we went to North Granby and environs.

 As is typical of such places, we were greeted by roaming chickens in the driveway and saw cows feeding in the nearby barns.
 The little hut with the cheese for sale was open but untended – again, this is pretty common.
-Just make sure you have singles and fives with you when you journey along Connecticut Cheese Trail so you can buy stuff and not worry about getting change, because most often you can’t.
+Just make sure you have singles and fives with you when you journey along the CTMQ Connecticut Cheese Trail so you can buy stuff and not worry about getting change, because very often you can’t.

 They also make a couple varieties of feta as well.